 If this is your first order please register with us to create an account.

-The law requires drivers to be able to read a registration plate from 20.5 meters away.
+The law requires drivers to be able to read a registration plate from 20 metres away.
 If you can’t meet this requirement without the assistance of glasses or contact lenses, then you are legally required to wear them whenever you are driving.
 Failing to do so is a criminal offence and could cause your licence to be revoked, lead to a fine and may also invalidate your insurance.

-If you're struggling to see the road when driving why not #BeLikeJeff and book a free eye test at Tesco Opticians to make sure that you too can see the road safely and clearly.
+If your prescription is out of date or you think it may have changed, #BeLikeJeff and book a free eye test at Tesco Opticians to make sure that you too can see the road safely and clearly.
 Click play on the video below to find out more about how you can #BeLikeJeff.